Yalu River Broken Bridge

-The Yalu River Broken Bridge (鸭绿江断桥 (鴨綠江斷橋, Yālù Jiāng Duàn Qiáo)) is a truncated railway swing bridge converted to a viewing platform and historical site.
-Constructed in 1911 by the Empire of Japan, it was the first bridge built across the Yalu River and connected the Chinese city of Dandong with the Korean city of Sinuiju, linking Japanese-ruled Korea to the Eurasian rail network.
+The Yalu River Broken Bridge (鸭绿江断桥 (鴨綠江斷橋, Yālù Jiāng Duàn Qiáo)) is a truncated railway swing bridge converted to a viewing platform and historical site in the city of Dandong in Northeast China.
+Constructed in 1911 by the Empire of Japan, it was the first bridge built across the Yalu River and connected the Chinese city of Dandong with the Korean city of Sinuiju, in what is now North Korea.
+The bridge linked Japanese-ruled Korea to the Eurasian rail network.
 The bridge originally consisted of twelve truss spans supported by stone foundations in the riverbed.
-During the Korean War, the eight spans over the Korean side of the river were badly damaged by American bombing, and were subsequently dismantled.
+During the Korean War (1950-1953), the eight spans over the Korean side of the river were badly damaged by American bombing and were later dismantled.
 The bridge was not rebuilt.
-Instead, the remaining four spans over the Chinese side of the river were converted to a walkway, a viewing platform, and a historical site.
+In 1993, the government of Dandong converted the remaining four spans on the Chinese side of the Yalu into a historical site with a walkway and viewing platform.

 Location and dimension

 The railway bridge is located in Dandong, Liaoning, China, across the Yalu River from Sinuiji, North Korea.
 It was a steel truss bridge 944.2 m long and 11 m wide, with 12 spans.
 Its fourth span was a swing bridge that could be rotated to allow the passing of tall ships.